Online AutoML: An adaptive AutoML framework for online learning: Online AutoML (OAML)

 \subsubsection{OAML - Ensemble}

 OAML - Ensemble follows the same steps as the basic version except for the adaptation phase.
 An ensemble of the best performing $k$ pipelines is used to create a dynamic backup ensemble $E = \big\{P^*_i\big\}$.
 Each pipeline in the ensemble has the same weight and the predictions are aggregated equally.
-When a drift occurs at time $t$ and OAML is triggered to start a new pipeline search, the output pipeline $P^*_{t}$ is not directly used to replace the old one but instead compared with the backup ensemble, $E_t$, based on their predictive performance over last sliding window $((X_{t-n_s},y_{t-n_s}), ..., (X_t, y_t))$.
-If the backup ensemble has a better predictive score, the current model $P^*_{t-1}$ is replaced with $E_t$.
-Instead of discarding the newly found pipeline $P^*_{t}$, the algorithm adds that to the ensemble and removes the oldest pipeline in the ensemble in case its length exceeds the limit $k$.
+When a drift occurs at time $t$ and OAML is triggered to start a new pipeline search, the output pipeline $P^*_{t}$ is not directly used to replace the old one but instead compared with the backup ensemble, $E_t$, based on their predictive performance over the last sliding window $((\boldsymbol{x_{t-n_s}},y_{t-n_s}), ..., (\boldsymbol{x_t}, y_t))$.
+If the backup ensemble has a better predictive score than the new pipeline, the current model $A_{O}$ is replaced with $E_t$.
+The current model $A_{O}$ can be either the ensemble or the previous single pipeline.
+The reason for this design choice is to allow the model to adjust memory from long term to short term depending on the drift.
+The ensemble is updated with the newly found pipeline $P^*_{t}$ and the oldest pipeline in the ensemble is removed in case its length exceeds the limit $k$.
 This way, the OAML system keeps a memory of previously learned pipelines and the global model replacement strategy is relaxed.
 Older models can still partially affect the future decisions with their votes in the ensemble until they are replaced.
 Algorithm - \ref{algo1} shows the steps of OAML - Ensemble in pseudocode, in which performance metrics are supposed to be minimized.